-Chief Jody D. Kasper was born and raised in Western Massachusetts.
-She attended Mohawk Trail Regional High School, Greenfield Community College, and Westfield State University.
-At Westfield she earned a Masters degree in criminal justice and a second Masters degree in Public Administration.
-Chief Kasper began her career with the Northampton Police Department in 1998 as a patrol officer.
-She was part of the Bike Patrol Unit, was a Field Training Officer, a Detective, a Sergeant, a Lieutenant, the Detective Lieutenant, the Captain of Operations, and was appointed as Chief in June, 2015.
+Chief John D. Cartledge was born and raised in Northampton.
+He attended Northampton High School, Greenfield Community College, Westfield State University, and Capella University, where he earned a Master’s Degree in Public Safety.
+He began his career with the Northampton Police Department in 1995 as a patrol officer.
+He was a Field Training Officer, a Sergeant, a Lieutenant, the Captain of Operations, the Captain of Administration, and was appointed as Interim Chief in December 2023.

 Chief Cartledge has a strong commitment to the department, community, and progressive policing strategies.
 As an administrator he has overseen the accreditation process since 2007, which focuses on assuring that the department is operating at the highest and most professional level possible.
 He has also been involved in the accreditation process as an assessor and facilitator for the Massachusetts Police Accreditation Commission, and assisted with numerous other departments becoming accredited.
 As a Northampton native and longstanding member of the Police Department, he is committed to both the Department and the community.